Connect with others who understand.

 • Eating whole grains instead of simple carbohydrates

-• Substituting whole fat with low-fat dairy products
+• Choosing low-fat instead of whole-fat dairy products

-• Eating foods that are high in protein, like salmon, chicken, and lentils
+• Eating high-protein foods such as salmon, chicken, and lentils

-There are also many ways to personalize these guidelines for your particular needs.
-Eating regular meals and reducing snacking can also help, as can eating appropriate portion sizes.
-As always, make sure you talk to your doctor before making any major changes to your diet.
-Consider consulting a registered dietitian for more personalized advice.
+There are many ways to personalize these guidelines.
+Eating regular meals and reducing snacking can also help, as can sticking with appropriate portions.
+As always, make sure you talk with your doctor before making any major changes to your diet.
+Consider consulting a registered dietitian for more advice tailored to you or your child.

 Incorporate Daily Exercise

-Regular physical activity is another key component to maintaining a healthy weight.
-The HHS Physical Activity Guidelines for Americans provides recommendations for exercise.
-For children and young adults, it recommends at least an hour of physical activity a day.
-It’s also important for everyone to incorporate different kinds of exercises.
-These include:
+Regular physical activity is another key component of maintaining a healthy weight.
+The HHS Physical Activity Guidelines for Americans recommends at least an hour of physical activity a day for children and young adults.

 • Aerobic exercise, like running and dancing